esalesky/esalesky.github.io/index.md

 ### About Me

-I am a PhD student at the [Center for Language and Speech Processing](https://www.clsp.jhu.edu/) at [Johns Hopkins University](https://www.cs.jhu.edu/), working with [Matt Post](https://matt.waypost.net/).
+Hi!
+I'm Liz Salesky ([/lɪz səˈlɛski/](http://ipa-reader.xyz/?text=l%C9%AAz%20s%C9%99%CB%88l%C9%9Bski)), a PhD student at the [Center for Language and Speech Processing](https://www.clsp.jhu.edu/) at [Johns Hopkins University](https://www.cs.jhu.edu/), working with [Matt Post](https://waypost.net/).

-Generally, I am interested in speech and text translation, language variation, and low-resource & multilingual speech and language processing.
+Generally, I am interested in machine translation and language variation, and how we can make more data-efficient models which are robust to the variation observed across different languages and data sources.

-Previously I was a Masters student at the [Language Technologies Institute](https://www.lti.cs.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu/), where I was advised by Alex Waibel, and often worked with Alan Black and the lab at [KIT](http://isl.anthropomatik.kit.edu/english/), which I was lucky to visit in summers.
+I co-organize [NLP with Friends](https://nlpwithfriends.com/), an online student seminar, with Abhilasha Ravichander, Yanai Elazar, and Zeerak Waseem.

-My research focused on different aspects of speech and text translation, including phoneme-informed ST models, optimizing BPE segmentation online during MT training, and disfluency removal ([new dataset here!](https://github.com/isl-mt/fluent-fisher))
+Previously, I was a Masters student at the [Language Technologies Institute](https://www.lti.cs.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu/) advised by [Alex Waibel](https://www.cs.cmu.edu/~ahw/), and often collaborated with [Alan W Black](https://www.cs.cmu.edu/~awb/) and the lab at [KIT](http://isl.anthropomatik.kit.edu/english/), where I worked in the summers.

-Before grad school, I worked at MIT Lincoln Laboratory in the Human Language Technology group from 2012-2017, focused primarily on machine translation and language learning applications.
+Before that, I worked at [MIT Lincoln Laboratory](https://www.ll.mit.edu/) in the Human Language Technology group from 2012-2017, focused primarily on machine translation and language learning applications.
 I graduated from Dartmouth College in 2012, where I studied Math and Linguistics.
-My undergraduate [thesis](http://linguistics.dartmouth.edu/undergraduate/honors/past-honors-theses) compared the linguistic validity of unsupervised segmentation methods with Ann Irvine.
+My [undergraduate thesis](http://linguistics.dartmouth.edu/undergraduate/honors/past-honors-theses) with Ann Irvine compared the linguistic validity of unsupervised segmentation methods.

-When not at my computer, I like to [learn languages](https://www.duolingo.com/esalesky), run long distances, and bike to ice cream!
+When not at my computer, I like to [learn languages](https://www.duolingo.com/esalesky), run, and bike to ice cream!

 <div class="card">
   <img src="assets/img/hp.jpg" alt="Zauberer" style="width:100%">